MarketingProInsider/marketingproinsider/content/posts/blog_23.md

 Identifying reputable sources within the industry.
 Subscription to newsletters, RSS feeds, content hubs.

 #### Content Evaluation
 Assessing credibility and relevance of the content.
-Ensuring alignment with the brandâ€™s voice and messaging.
+Ensuring alignment with the brand voice and messaging.

 #### Scheduling and Distribution
 Utilizing scheduling tools like Hootsuite or Buffer.
 Spacing out curated content to maintain a diverse content flow.